 First phase:

-Every participant will fill the LIFETIME OF EXPERIENCES QUESTIONNAIRE (LEQ) that could take up to 60 minutes.
+Every participant will attend 2 30-minute interaction sessions that will be held over one week (1 hour).

-Every participant will attend 10 30-minute interaction sessions that will be held over one month (300 minutes).
+Every participant’s a close person/family member/friend will fill Users’ Needs, Requirements, and Abilities Questionnaire (UNRAQ) that could take up to 20 minutes.

-Every participant will fill UNRAQ that could take up to 60 minutes.
+Every participant will a demographic survey that could take up to 20 minutes.

 Every participant will attend a 90-min focus group (two 45 minute sessions with a 15 minute break between two sessions).